apache/incubator-horaedb-meta/docs/style_guide.md

 ## Error Handling
 ### Principles
+- Global error code:
+  - Any error defined in the repo should be assigned an error code.
+  - An error code can be used by multiple different errors.
+  - The error codes are defined in the single global package [codeerr](https://github.com/CeresDB/ceresmeta/tree/main/coderr).
 - Construct: define leaf errors on package level(often in a separate `error.go` file) by package [coderr](https://github.com/CeresDB/ceresmeta/tree/main/coderr).
 - Wrap: wrap errors by `errors.Wrap/errors.Wrapf`.
-- Check: test error identity by `errors.Is` (just compare the error to the ones defined in error-thrown package).
+- Check: test the error identity by calling `coderr.EqualsByCode` or `coderr.EqualsByValue` should always work.
 - Log: only log the error on the top level package.
 - Respond: respond the `CodeError`(defined in package [coderr](https://github.com/CeresDB/ceresmeta/tree/main/coderr)) unwrapped by `errors.Cause` to client on service level.